Brad Miyake, City Manager

 - Experience: Utilities Policy Advisor (2006-2011); Director of Communications and Intergovernmental Relations, Shoreline (1996-2006); Deputy Director of Washington State Energy Office; Media Relations for Puget Sound Water Quality Authority; Public Affairs Manager, Weyerhaeuser Co. in Oregon.

-Kyle has been directing and overseeing the operations of the City Clerk’s Office, including the City Council Office, Hearing Examiner’s Office and the open government and public records management programs since August 2015.
+Kyle has served as assistant city manager since August 2015, and is currently focused on leading strategic initiatives for the city manager and directing the City Clerk's Office.
 Kyle began his career in records management in 2006 after studying in the Western Washington University master’s degree program in archives and records management.

 - Experience: Assistant Director, City Clerk's Office (2012-2015); Public Records Manager, City Clerk's Office (2006-2012).